dkoslicki/PressPurt/R_version/README.md

       - [Installing python dependencies](#installing-python-dependencies)
         * [From R](#from-r-1)

-This repository contains a *R* implementation of all the results contained in the Koslicki &amp; Novak JMB paper [1].
+This repository contains an *R* implementation of all the results contained in the Koslicki &amp; Novak JMB paper [1].

 In short, this is a computational package designed to identify the most sensitive interactions within a network which must be estimated most accurately in order to produce qualitatively